-Looking for a hotel that does everything just right AND allows you to immerse yourself in Milwaukee’s brewing history?
+Looking for a hotel that does everything just right while surrounding you with Milwaukee’s brewing history?

-As a boutique hotel designed to meet the needs of both extended-stay guests and those only passing through for an evening, the Brewhouse Inn combines the best features of an apartment with those of a hotel.
-The fact that it is a historic building in an area that is rapidly becoming one of the city’s hip new neighborhoods is just icing on the cake.
+This boutique hotel is designed to perfectly meet the needs of guests planning a longer stay, as well as those only passing through for an evening.
+To do so, the Brewhouse Inn has a range of room types that offer the best features of an apartment and those of a hotel.
+The fact that it is a historic building in an area that is becoming one of the city’s lively new neighborhoods is just icing on the cake.

 At the Brewhouse, we’ve taken the idea of a simple stay and turned it into a historic, memorable, and genuine Milwaukee experience.
 Modern comforts.
 Artful décor.
 Unparalleled service.
 Thoughtful green initiatives.
 These aren’t extras, but simply the way we run things.
 All-in-all, the Brewhouse is a collection of everything that makes Milwaukee famous—including the brew.
 After all, what could be more Milwaukee than sleeping in a historic brewery where you’re welcomed by the stained glass visage of the patron saint of beer brewing?
 Prost!!